 Public Input through Delegations

 Council welcomes and encourages public input.
-If you wish to appear before Council you must provide written notice to the Township Clerk via a Delegate Request form, or a written letter.
+If you wish to appear before Council you must provide written notice to the Municipal Clerk via a Delegate Request form, or a written letter.

 If submitting a Delegate Request form, it must be completed in full in order to appear before Council.
 If writing a letter in place of the form, the letter must include your full name, the name of your organization or business (if relevant), address, telephone number, and reason for appearing before Council.

-Your form or letter must be received 24 hours before the preparation of the Council agenda.
-This usually means at least one week before Council meets.
+General Interest Delegation Requests must be submitted 24 hours before the preparation of the Council/Committee agenda.
+This usually means at least one week prior to the Council/Committee meeting.

 How to provide input as a delegate